-The National Wildlife Federation’s Oregon office is located in Milwaukie, OR (just outside of Portland).
-Here in the Beaver State, we work closely with our affiliate and schools to bring nature to the classroom.
-Our Eco-Schools curriculum and Fish Eggs to Fry program ensure that students in partnering schools get hands-on experience with nature and wildlife.
-We also work with communities to provide habitat for wildlife in backyards, gardens, and other community places through our Garden For Wildlife movement.
+The National Wildlife Federation’s Oregon office is located in Sandy, OR (just outside of Portland).
+Here in the Beaver State, we work closely with our state affiliates and local schools to bring nature to the classroom.
+Our Eco-Schools USA resources and salmon education programming connects students with the outdoors and wildlife through hands-on experience and place-based learning.
+We also engage people and communities in providing habitat for wildlife in backyards, gardens, and other community places through our Garden For Wildlife movement.

-Mayors and other city leaders across the West are pledging to protect the iconic and imperiled western monarch butterfly by taking the Mayors’ Monarch Pledge.
+Mayors and other city and tribal leaders across the West are pledging to protect the iconic and imperiled western monarch butterfly by taking the Mayors’ Monarch Pledge.
 These cities and towns, both large and small, urban and rural, commit to implementing actions that create habitat for monarchs and other pollinators while educating and engaging community members in the process.

 View the Mayors' Monarch Pledge and learn more here.

-Schoolyard Habitats are another great way to provide habitat for monarchs and other wildlife.
+Schoolyard Habitats are another great way to provide habitat for monarchs and other pollinators and local wildlife.
 The National Wildlife Federation’s Monarch Mission PK-12 Curriculum complements its Eco-Schools USA and Schoolyard Habitat programs.
 These lessons and activities can be used as a resource to guide youth engagement in nature while creating gardens that support western monarch recovery and provide opportunities for observations.

 Find more information, visit the Northwest Steelheaders Garden for Wildlife page.